lcn2/polite.english.words/README.md

 You may find English language spellings that are not preferred in your region but are elsewhere in the English world in common use.
 Please do not try to change the spelling of such words.

 There are also words that some people consider to be "incorrect", such as "thru".
-Please do not try to change the spelling such words.
+Please do not try to change the spelling of such words.

 If, given the above, you find a misspelled word, then please open a [pull request](https://github.com/lcn2/polite.words/pulls) that corrects the spelling.

 ## Q: What is allowed in the polite English language word list?